PANDOSCOPE® Rail Formation & Ballast Condition Assessment

 • Used for planning rail track maintenance and renewal programs

-• PANDOSCOPE® testing is used to calibrate Ground Penetrating Radar (GPR) data and to provide more information in problem areas.
+• PANDOSCOPE® testing is used to provide more information in problem areas and to calibrate Ground Penetrating Radar (GPR) data

 Applications